Sheila Marie (Kelly) Sharemet, 1956-2025 — RIP

 Coach Rafter explained that with her “desire to excel,” “strong, flowing motion,” and “powerful forward trust,” Sheila made running “look easy.”
 And was a metaphor for her life.

-The high school coach right out of Central Casting — who proved to be among Sheila’s most key and enduring mentors (and she had plenty) — Rafter knew a winner when he saw one.
+Rafter — the high school coach right out of Central Casting — proved to be among Sheila’s most key and enduring mentors (and she had plenty).
+The coach knew a winner when he saw one.
 Over a 25-year career, his running teams (girls and boys) earned more than 500 victories while posting an 82% winning percentage and winning nine state championships.
-It was Rafter who started the first girl’s cross-country team in the state with a total of 60 young female athletes in Fall 1969.
+It was Rafter who started the state’s first girl’s cross-country team with 60 young female athletes in Fall 1969.
 He was at RBC for 45 years before retiring in 2006.
 A Newark native, he died in June 2011.

 In an amazing display of early athletic prowess, Sheila was twice a NJ state champion in the 880-Yard dash (the half-mile).
 The first, in 1971, as a freshman student.
 She went on to compile a perfect undefeated record in dual track meets during her RBC running career.
 Sheila was also named to several All-State, All-County and All-Shore teams for her running (then much-coveted honors for all young athletes).
 Adding to her winner’s touch, she was also a member of the RBC girls’ varsity gymnastics team in 1974, a team that won the state championship.